ronthings/deep_phix/README.md

 # Deep sequencing analysis scripts for ΦX174 analysis

-This repository contains scripts used to analyse deep sequencing results from recent experiments in our lab.
+This repository contains scripts used to analyse deep sequencing results from the following experiments in our lab:

+* The effects of elevated mutation rate on evolutionary dynamics in a ssDNA phage (aka Elevated Mutation Rate Study)
+* Signatures of adaptation to host switching in bacteriophage ΦX174 (aka Host Switch Study)

 ## Summary
 Script Name | Purpose